-Clearly, no Russian was going to mistrake my Slavic mutterings for the real thing.
-Nevertheless, I continued to study Russian.
-I just changed my goals.
-As my Russianspeaking daughter put it: "Mom, you are speaking daughter put it: "Mom, you are never going to learn this language perfectly, You just want to make Russia less opaque."
+Nevertheless, I continued to study Russian, I just changed my goals.
+As my Russian-speaking daugher put it "Mom. you are never going to learn this language perfectly.
 You just want to make Russia less opaque."
-If there was little exterior pressure to excel, there was still the matter of self-respect.
-I am a language snob, who for years believed that the only acceptable way that kept me listening to my tapes and filling in my workbook.
-The class moved from the university's extension campus to the teacher's home next to Holy Trinity Cathedral, San Francisco's oldest Russian Orthodox church.
-We drank tea and adviced the control of t mired his array of icons and painted Easter eggs.
-In this informal setting, we no longer had written tests and our homework was Less opaque.
-Those were the magic words at kept me listening to my tapes and corrected but not graded.
+Less opaque.
+Those were the magic works that kept me listening to my tapes and filling in my workbook.
+The class moved from the university's extension campus to the teacher's bonne next to Holy Trinity Catherlas, San Frantslov's oldest Russian Orthodox church.
+We drank tea and administ head of the class of the season of the class and season or thodox church. inired his array of icons and painted Easter eggs.
+In this informal setting, we no longer had written tests and our homework was corrected but not graded.

 The real test for me came when I made my second trip to Russia.
-During my first trip, before I started the course, I had been content to struggle with the Cyrillic alphabet, walking slowly down St. Petersburg's Newsky Prospekt trying to decipher signs, I stopped at one that seemed to amounce, "Backuth Pobburg."
+During my first trip, before I started the course, I had been content to struggle with the Cyrillic alphanet, waking slowly down St. Petersburg's NewSky Prospekt trying to decipher signs.
+I stopped at one that seemed to amounce, "BACKUH POBBUR!".
 After at least one minute of decoding, I started to giggle.

-BASKIN ROBBINS, My favorite word looked this has marked to the started to giggle. like bAP, which turned out to be good place to get a shot of bODKA.
+BASKIN ROBBINS.
+My favorite word looked like bAP, which turned out to be good place to get a shor of bODKA.